DanielaGrassi/DanielaGrassi.github.io/content/authors/admin/_index.md

 ## Hello Hello!

 I am Daniela, a PhD student researching engagement, emotions, and other affective states in work environments.
-My work focuses on analyzing physiological data, such as HRV and EDA, to better understand human interactions in modern work environments.
+My work focuses on analyzing physiological data—such as heart rate variability (HRV) and electrodermal activity (EDA)—to better understand human interactions in modern work contexts.
+I am a member of the [Collab research group](https://collab.di.uniba.it/), where we explore the intersection of human-centered computing, collaboration, and affective technologies.